 Stephen Covey, the bestselling author of The 7 Habits of Highly Effective People, posited that there are four basic quadrants into which all tasks fall:

 The first quadrant, important and urgent, consists of things you simply must do NOW: crises, pressing problems with employees, clients or orders, deadline-driven projects, putting out fires, taking care of emergencies and so on.

 Most business owners spend most of their time taking care of these things that are urgent and important for the health of the business.

 The second quadrant, important and not urgent, is the “quality time” quadrant — it consists of critical tasks that can be scheduled in advance.
 Working on your business plan, budgeting and forecasting, personal recreation, investing in important relationships, like family and educating him or herself as a business owner.

 These are all the kinds of things that prevent fires down the road that become urgent.
 Albert Einstein was quoted as saying: “If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”

 The third quadrant consists of not important and urgent tasks.
-These are distractions and interruptions, unimportant emails, tasks, and phone calls that compete for your attention in the moment.
+These are distractions and interruptions, unimportant emails, tasks, and phone calls that compete for your attention at the moment.

 A lot of business owners will spend time doing these things that seem urgent but are really not important.